queenofdowntime/queenofdowntime.github.io/index.md

 </p>

 <p>
-things I don't do:
+Things I don't do:
 <ul>
-<li> web d3vel0pment (avoid those hits) or design. making this site was so tedious and I didn't even really do it myself I used <a href="https://jekyllrb.com/">Jekyll</a>. </li>
+<li> Web d3vel0pment (avoid those hits) or design.
+Making this site was so tedious and I didn't even really do it myself I used <a href="https://jekyllrb.com/">Jekyll</a>. </li>
 </ul>
 </p>
 </div>